 Free trial.
 Before you invest your money, take advantage of a portfolio builder that offers a free 14-day trial, so that you can test out their templates to be sure that they work well for you.

-Now that you understand why you need an online portfolio for your tattoos and what features to look for, it's time to break down how to create your portfolio.
+Now that you understand why you need an online portfolio for your tattoos and what features to look for, it's time to break down how to create a tattoo portfolio.

 Choose your template.
 When selecting your template, keep in mind your aesthetic as a tattoo artist.
 Every choice that you make in creating your portfolio should reflect who you are and what your art is about.